Treats lung infections in patients who have cystic fibrosis. This medicine is an aminoglycoside antibiotic.

 - Talk to your doctor right away if any of your medicines do not seem to be working as well as usual.
 Do not change your doses or stop using your medicines without asking your doctor.

 Call your doctor right away if you notice any of these side effects:

-- Changes in your hearing, ringing in your ears
+- Dizziness, hearing loss, ringing in your ears

 If you notice these less serious side effects, talk with your doctor: